solve-coagulate/lispfun/README.md

   - `read-line` primitive for interactive input.
   - `(import "file")` for loading additional Lisp code.
   - Toy interpreter supports `define-macro` so macros work when running example scripts.
+  - Loop macros `while` and `for` allow simple iterative code in the toy interpreter.
 - Semicolon comments are recognized by the parser.
-- Example scripts demonstrate factorials, Fibonacci numbers, list processing and macros.
+- Example scripts demonstrate factorials, Fibonacci numbers, list processing, macros and loops.
 - A comprehensive unit test suite including a `selftest.lisp` script executed by the evaluator.

 ## Documentation